|

 The Harlan-Lincoln House Renovation Committee of Mt.
 Pleasant, Iowa, will present four different sessions of a one-woman show depicting Mary Todd Lincoln on October 28-29 at Iowa Wesleyan College.The four presentations, acted by Donna McCreary and funded by the Haselmayer Endowment for the Arts, will be as follows:

-by politicians and reporters as a result.
-She also describes her family life
+reporters as a result.
+She also describes her family life and the

-Ms. McCreary studied letters written between Robert Todd Lincoln, Mary Harlan
+Lincolns.
+Ms. McCreary studied letters written between Robert Todd

-Public performance with ticket sales to support the Harlan-Lincoln House project
+Lincoln.
+Public performance with ticket sales to support the

-Lincoln after Lincolns assassination.
-Through memories sparked by letters,
+assassination.
+Through memories sparked by letters, pictures, and sounds,

-pictures, and sounds, Mary remembers her life and family.
-The audience is taken
+Mary remembers her life and family.
+The audience is taken back on the

-back on the memorable journey and allowed to see the complexity of one of Americas
+memorable journey and allowed to see the complexity of one of

 Friday, October 29, 10:30 a.m.
 Mourning: Its a Way of Life.
 Ms. McCreary explains the complicated and strict rules of mourning during the time of Mary Todd Lincoln.